michjk/CZ4032-kaggle-airbnb/README.md

 7. train_users_exclude_NDF.csv : train_users with label non NDF
 8. train_session_v8_ndf_vs_non_ndf.csv : train_users + session with label NDF and non NDF
 9. train_session_v8_exclude_ndf.csv : train_users + session with label non NDF

+All dataset should be inside a folder called "dataset" and the folder should be placed outside project folder (1 level with project folder).
+-dataset
+    |-train_users_2.csv etc
+-airbnb
+    |-run_train_stack_rf.py

 Weka is also used for analyzing data.
 Used Weka feature:
 1. Explorer to generate instant statistic and plotting for train_users_2, test_users, and session